 Library and jobs access control

-To control who can run jobs and see the results of job runs, see Jobs Access Control.
+To enable jobs access control and job visibility access control, see Enable jobs access control for your workspace.
+To control who can run jobs and see the results of job runs, see Jobs access control.